shuup/shuup/doc/prices_and_taxes.rst

 There are two modes of operation for calculating the taxes: on-demand and on-checkout.
-If current tax module declares that tax calculation is "cheap" (does not cost a transaction fee and is fast to compute) and `~shoop.core.settings.SHOOP_CALCULATE_TAXES_AUTOMATICALLY_IF_POSSIBLE` setting is true, then on-demand calculation will be used.
+If current tax module declares that tax calculation is "cheap" (does not cost a transaction fee and is fast to compute) and `~shuup.core.settings.SHUUP_CALCULATE_TAXES_AUTOMATICALLY_IF_POSSIBLE` setting is true, then on-demand calculation will be used.
 Otherwise on-checkout calculation will be used.

-With on-checkout tax calculation mode Shoop calculates taxes for a basket in the confirmation phase of the checkout process or in the confirmation phase of the order creating UI in the Shop Admin.
+With on-checkout tax calculation mode Shuup calculates taxes for a basket in the confirmation phase of the checkout process or in the confirmation phase of the order creating UI in the Shop Admin.
 This means that taxes are not known for items in the basket, product listings